AdobeDocs/dynamic-media-classic.en/help/using/adding-chapter-markers-video.md

 Cost-efficient access to rapidly evolving technology.
 ```

 In the example above, `Chapter 1` is the cue identifier and is optional.
 The cue time of `00:00:000 --> 01:04:364` specifies the start time and end time of the chapter, in 00:00:000 format.
 That last three digits are milliseconds and can be left as 000, if preferred.
-The chapter title of `The bicycle store behind it all` is the actual description of the chapter’s contents.
-The cue identifier, the starting cue time, and the chapter title all appear in a pop-up in the video player when the pointer is hovered over a visual cue point in the video’s timeline.
+The chapter title of `The bicycle store behind it all` is the actual description of the chapter's contents.
+The cue identifier, the starting cue time, and the chapter title all appear in a pop-up in the video player when the pointer is hovered over a visual cue point in the video's timeline.

 Because you are using an HTML5 video viewer, ensure that the chapter file you create follows the WebVTT (Web Video Text Tracks) standard.
 The chapter filename extension is .VTT.
 You can learn more information about the WebVTT captioning standard.